xyproto/algernon/README.md

 * `ServerInfo() -> string` return a string with various server information.
 * `SetDebug(bool)` enables or disables debug mode, where debug information is exposed to the client.
 * `LogTo(string) -> bool` log to the given filename.
 If the filename is an empty string, log to stderr.
 Returns true if successful.
+* `version()` returns the version string for the server.
+Same function as for handling requests.
+* `log(...)` logs the given strings as INFO.
+Takes a variable number of strings.
+Same function as for handling requests.
+* `warn(...)` logs the given strings as WARN.
+Takes a variable number of strings.
+Same function as for handling requests.

 Releases